blackbotsecurity/AWS-Attack/README.md

 - **RAPID DEPLOYMENT**
 Facilitating rapid deployment models is important to us.
 We'll do our best to deliver practical deployment frameworks that facilitate advanced security eco-systems and data-driven pipelines.

-# CAPABILITIES
+# ADDITIONAL ENHANCEMENTS
 AWSATT&CK enhances Pacu's post-exploitation tactics and logging capabilities with MITRE ATT&CK.
-We inlucded a `b` in a handful of techniques that aren't in the ATT&CK framework.
+We inlucded an `els.py` module for posting events directly to a elastic search or any SIEM. `technique_info` was added to each controller in `./awsattack/ttp/` to support MITRE ATT&CK enrichment and controller dependencies.
+Automation attack files were organized for rapid execution via use of the `run-attack` function.
+A `b` is in a handful of techniques that aren't in the ATT&CK framework.
 Other light-weight enhancements include console opsec checks for cases wherein target environments require assessing multi-region environments.

 | PACU TECHNIQUE | MITRE ATT&CK ID |